cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The outputs `nonce` and `comm` from participant `P_i` should both be stored locally and kept for use in the second round.
-The `nonce` value is secret and MUST NOT be shared, whereas the public output `comm` is sent to the Coordinator.
+The `nonce` value is secret and MUST NOT be shared, whereas the public output `comm` is sent to the Coordinator, serializing group Elements using `SerializePrimeOrderElement` from {{dep-pog}}.
 The nonce values produced by this function MUST NOT be reused in more than one invocation of FROST, and it MUST be generated from a source of secure randomness.

 <!-- The Coordinator must not get confused about which commitments come from which signers, do we need to say more about how this is done? -->